 E = evolving.
 Most moles look the same, time after time.
 However, if a mole changes or evolves in size, shape or color, see a doctor.
 Also, if it starts bleeding, crusting over or itching, see your doctor.

 Not all skin cancers look alike.
-If you have a wound that doesn’t heal, a mole that is growing or if something just doesn’t seem right, see your dermatologist at Riverside Medical Clinic right away.
+If you have a wound that doesn’t heal, a mole that is growing or if something just doesn’t seem right, see one of our doctors right away.
 Early detection is the key to beating skin cancer.
 If it is discovered and treated in the early stages, it’s almost 100% curable.
-Call 951-782-3602 today to schedule an appointment.
+Schedule an appointment right away!